You are hereGo to top of page

 What is AusTender?

 AusTender is a free information system operated by the Australian Government.
-It provides centralised publication of Australian Government business opportunities, annual procurement plans, multi-use lists and contracts awarded.
+It provides centralised publication of Australian Government business opportunities, annual procurement plans and contracts awarded.

 How do I get information from AusTender?